-In sum, we appreciate the efforts of both the state and federal governments to advance water management approaches that create resilience and will help us meet the needs of California's communities, economy, and environment through the 21st century.
+We appreciate the efforts of both the state and federal governments to advance water management approaches that create resilience and will help us meet the needs of California's communities, economy, and environment through the 21st century.
 We look forward to working with the Administrations, the Legislature and Congress, and our various partners to advance these efforts.

-Copies of this plan are available at www. norcalwater.org.
-We would welcome any additional ideas or thoughts by calling us or by email at info@norcalwater.org.
+Copies of this plan are available at www.norcalwater.org.
+We would welcome any additional ideas or thoughts by email at info@norcalwater.org.